Skip to main content

 This command will:

-• Prompt you for a project name and makes the app under that directory
+• Prompt you for a project name and create the app under that directory

 demo-app/